nethesis/ns8-nethvoice/freepbx/README.md

 - `ASTERISK_SIP_PORT` and `ASTERISK_SIPS_PORT` are the UDP and TCP ports for SIP transport
 - `ASTERISK_IAX_PORT` is the UDP port for IAX transport

+## Trunks without proxy

+By default, at container startup, trunks are configured to use the outbound proxy.
+But sometimes it's necessary to configure a different proxy or none.
+In this case, make sure that trunk name contains the string "custom".
+For instance, a trunk named "Foo", will have proxy overwritten at container startup, a trunk named "Foo_custom" will be left unchanged.

 Patches used after import:
 ```diff